christianparpart/libxio/README.md

 The idea behind libxio is, to basically privde a better I/O subsystem as I have designed so far for x0.
-However, this included also copying (and partly redesigning) some other parts of the base APIs over; reason enough to make it a fully featured base framework an application can depend on.
+However, this included also copying (and partly redesigning) some other parts of the base APIs, too; reason enough to make it a fully featured base framework an application can depend on.

 ## Class Diagram

 - `BufferRef` - unmanaged immutable buffer
 - `Buffer` - managed mutable buffer
-- `BufferView` - safe sub-view into a managed mutable buffer
+- `BufferSlice` - safe slice into a managed mutable buffer
 - `FixedBuffer` - unmanaged mutable buffer
 - `DateTime` - date/time
 - `TimeSpan` - a time span / duration